cjohansson/Aomebo-Framework/README.md

 ## A easy example

-1. Let's say we want to have the framework at `/usr/share/aomebo-framework/`
+1. Let's say we want to have the framework at `/usr/share/aomebo-framework/` and we have our public root at `/var/www/MyWebSite/public/`, we want our application to be located outside of public root at `/var/www/MyWebSite/private/`
-1. Clone git repository `git clone https://github.com/cjohansson/Aomebo-Framework.git /usr/share/aomebo-framework/`
+2. Clone git repository `git clone https://github.com/cjohansson/Aomebo-Framework.git /usr/share/aomebo-framework/`
-2. Create a `index.php` in your public root like this and tell Aomebo Framework where your applications private files are located.
+3. Create a `index.php` in your public root like this and tell Aomebo Framework where your applications private files are located by passing the `PARAMETER_SITE_PATH` parameter to the Aomebo Application constructor.

 Let's say that this is `/var/www/MyWebSite/public/index.php`
 ``` php